code-with-amitk/Code-examples/DS_Questions/Questions/Graphs/Find/Undirected_Graph/Number_of_Connected_Components.md

 ## Number of connected Components
 - [Connected Components?](/DS_Questions/Data_Structures/Graphs)
+- Question:
   - Graph contains n verteces.
 Given and an array edges where `edges[i] = [ai, bi]` indicates that there is an edge between ai and bi in the graph.
   - Return the number of connected components in the graph.
 ```c
 Example-1
   0 -- 1    3 -- 4